-Pupils are allowed to bring mobile phones to the academy and use them only within the rules laid down by the academy.
+Pupils / students are allowed to bring mobile phones or other personal electronic devices to academy and use them only within the rules laid down by the academy.
+Mobile phones must be handed in to the class teacher at the start of the day and phones must be turned off.
+They are only to be used off site.